AgenaRisk/api-r/README.md

 ### 4.4.2 `create_batch_cases(inputModel, inputData)`

-This function takes an R `Model` object (`inputModel`) and an input CSV file (`inputData`) with observations defined in the correct format and creates a batch of .json files for each row in the input dataset.
-To see its use and the correct format of the CSV file for a model's data, see [Section 9](#9-creating-batch-cases-for-a-model-in-r).
+This function takes an R `Model` object (`inputModel`) and an input CSV file (`inputData`) with observations defined in the correct format and creates a batch of scenarios for each row in the input dataset. and generates a .json file.
+To see its use and the correct format of the CSV file for a model's data, see [Section 7](#7-creating-batch-cases-for-a-model-in-r).

 # 5. Importing a Model from .cmpx